aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 The competition infrastructure starts solver containers and keeps them running for multiple queries.
 Each query will have a new `input.json` file, and `/container/solver` will be run again.

 **N.B.:** When debugging your own solver, the key step (other than making sure your solver ran correctly) is to ensure that you clean up resources between runs of the solver.
 You should ensure that no solver processes are running and any temporary files are removed between executions.
-During the competition, the docker images will be left running throughout and each SAT/SMT problem [BK: _analysis problem_ seems like a strange term to me.
-Could we use a different one?
-(Also later in this README.)] will be injected into the running container.
+During the competition, the docker images will be left running throughout and each SAT/SMT problem will be injected into the running container.
 You are responsible for cleaning up files and processes created by your solver.
 In the case of Mallob, it performs the cleanup of temporary files for the leader when the solver starts (rather than when it finishes), so that you can inspect them after the solver completes execution.

 To check for orphaned jobs, use the `ps -ax` in both the leader and worker containers.
 This should show you all running processes.
 Make sure there aren't any stray processes that continue execution.
 In addition, check all the locations in the container where your solver places temporary files in order to make sure that they are removed after the run.

 If your solver doesn't run correctly in the docker container, you can remove the `/container/solver` commands from the `init_mallob.sh` files.
 Once you are dropped into the docker container's bash shell, you can explore and debug directly, including running `/container/solver /rundir` from the container shell command line.

-[BK: Summarize briefly what happened so far and lead over to the next section.]
+We have now run, debugged, and inspected a sample solver.
+It is a good idea to try out multiple files, inspect the results, and try running in both cloud and parallel configurations.
+Once you are comfortable with these interactions, it is time to start working on your own solver.

 # Preparing Your Own Solver Images

+In the previous section, we walked through building and running a sample solver in both cloud and parallel configurations.
+We assume at this point that you know how to build with Docker and how to run it locally using the scripts that we have provided.
+We recommend that you run through the Mallob example before you start building your own images, but of course you can start here and then follow the same steps same steps as described in "Running Mallob" using your own images.

-[BK: Assuming we end the previous section with a quick summary and a transition to this section (as mentionend in my previous comment), give a quick explanation how this section is related to the previous one.
-This could possibly introduce some overlap with the summary of the previous section, but might be important for competitors who want to start here without going through the Mallob example.]
-Most of the interaction with AWS services for deployment on the cloud is managed by the Docker base images.
+In this section, we'll talk about how to build your own solvers into Docker containers that are derived from the base containers that we provide.
+All of the interaction with AWS services for deployment on the cloud is managed by the Docker base images.
 We provide two base images: one for leader nodes and one for worker nodes (N.B.: workers are only required for the cloud track).
 The Leader Node is responsible for collecting IP addresses of available worker nodes before starting the solving process, pulling work from an SQS queue, downloading problem instances from S3, and sharing and coordinating with Worker Nodes.
 The Worker Node base container is responsible for reporting its status and IP address to the Leader Node.
 As these base images manage the interaction with AWS, you can build and test your solvers locally, and they should work the same way when deployed on the cloud.

 ## Building from Competition Base Containers